mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - **Around**: Around advice can be used for all of the use-cases for AOP.

 ![IMAGE](https://i.loli.net/2019/06/01/5cf1f4f78070020870.jpg)

+Other than above types, there are also:

+- **Pointcut**: a predicate **used to identify join points**.
+Advice definitions are associated with a pointcut expression and the advice will execute on any join point matching the pointcut expression.
+Pointcut expressions are defined using AspectJ Pointcut Expression Language.

+- **Introduction:** declaring **additional** methods, fields, interfaces being implemented, annotations on behalf of another type.
+Spring AOP allows this using a suite of AspectJ `@Declare*` annotations that are part of the `aspectjrt` library.

+- **AOP proxy**: the object created by AOP to implement the aspect contracts.
+In Spring, proxy objects can be JDK dynamic proxies or CGLIB proxies.
+By default, the proxy objects will be JDK dynamic proxies

 ## Which two advices can you use if you would like to try and catch exceptions?